-3 DESCRIPTION OF THE AFFECTED ENVIRONMENT
+3 AFFECTED ENVIRONMENT

-This chapter describes the baseline condition of resources in the action area without management action.
+This chapter describes the baseline condition of resources in the action area under recent fishery conditions.
 The environmental resources that are potentially affected include target and non-target species (including bycatch), protected resources, and marine habitat.
-This chapter also describes fishery participants, fishing communities, and enforcement and administration.
-NMFS derives
+This chapter also describes fishery participants, fishing communities, the management setting, and resources eliminated from detailed study.
+NMFS derives the information in this chapter from longline and observer reports, required under the Pelagics FEP, the scientific literature, and other available information from regional fishery management organizations (RFMOs) such as the WCPFC or IATTC.